preciofishbone/OmniaDocsG2/blocks/working-with-blocks/index.rst

 Editing contents of a block
 ****************************
-To work with blocks as is described above a user needs the permissions to use Design Mode.
-Some page editors can have different permissions and are in that case only permitted to use Write mode, to edit the contents of a block.
+To work with blocks as is described above a user needs the permissions to use Design Mode (Editor).
+Page Authors are not allowed to use Design mode, but can use Write mode to edit the contents of a block.

 .. image:: write-mode-new.png